Michael-debug-dotcom/formula_1_analysis/README.md

+<h1> Formula 1 Analysis

 Welcome to the F1 Power BI repo!
 This project uses Power BI to analyze Formula 1 racing data.
+First analyzed and cleaned in Python.
 You'll find interactive visuals and reports on race outcomes, driver stats, team rankings, and more.

 We use public Formula 1 data, including:
 - 2024 race results and stats